aneetdutta/CrossLink_CCS/README.md

 This repository contains the artifact for **CrossLink**, a passive cross-protocol tracking framework that links temporary identifiers emitted by the same device over LTE, WiFi, and BLE.
 The artifact supports the simulation, tracing, reconstruction, and plotting pipeline used in the paper.

 CrossLink models an adversary that receives identifier observations from distributed sniffers.
 Each observation contains a protocol identifier, timestamp, sniffer location, and an imprecise distance estimate.
-The backend then constructs feasible inter-protocol and intra-protocol links under localization error and mobility constraints, refines those links using cross-protocol consistency, and reconstructs device traces to measure privacy leakage.
+The backend constructs feasible inter-protocol and intra-protocol links under localization error and mobility constraints, refines those links using cross-protocol consistency, and reconstructs device traces to measure privacy leakage.

 ![Attack pipeline](design/design_arch.png)